TeamCodebreakers/IDK/README.md

 **Melfi Perez**
 * [LinkedIn](https://www.linkedin.com/in/melfiperez/)
 * [GitHub](https://github.com/perezm27)
-* Bio: I am an SDE at Amazon with the Alexa Semantics team.
-I have my B.S from Montclair State University and a fun fact about me is that I’ve been to 19 different states and love to go on road trips.
+* Bio: I am a Software Developer Engineer at Amazon with the Alexa Semantics team.
+I have my Bachelor's degree in Information Technology from Montclair State University.
+A fun fact about me is that I love going on roadtrips and up to this point I've already visited 19 different states.

 **Matt Stuhring**
 * [LinkedIn](https://www.linkedin.com/in/mattstuhring/)